MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/execute-batch-operations-using-web-api.md

 Batch requests are also sometimes used to sent `GET` requests where the length of the URL may exceed the maximum allowed URL length.
 This is because the URL for the request is included in the body of the message where a longer URL, up to 64 KB (65,536 characters), is allowed.
 Sending complex queries using FetchXml can result in very long URLs.
 More information: [Use FetchXML within a batch request](use-fetchxml-web-api.md#use-fetchxml-within-a-batch-request)

 Compared to other operations that can be performed using the Web API, batch requests are more difficult to compose without some object model that includes serialization of objects or a deeper understanding of the HTTP protocol because the request and response bodies are essentially a text document that must match very specific requirements.
 To access the data in a response, you'll need to parse the text in the response or locate a helper library to access the data in the response.
-See [.NET Parse batch response example](#net-parse-batch-response-example) below.
+See [.NET helper methods](#net-helper-methods).

 <a name="bkmk_BatchRequests"></a>